bryanosborne/CSC303-FA23-Program-8.1-Stub/README.md

 BE A QUALITY ASSURANCE ANALYST

-Add the .equalTo() method to the Coin class
+Add the .equals() method to the Coin class

 Use the MyArrayList and Coin classes to create a list of Coin objects.